subpair/habit_tracker/README.md

 The next time will be on the "2022-10-17"
 ```

-Example for a fill if a day was skipped(7 days later without entering data):
+Example for a fill if some dates were skipped(some days later without entering data):
 ```console
 The habit was broken 5 times!
 Detected 1. break of the habit "do sports".
 Marking as "failed" for due date "2022-10-18"